buraglio/resume/Nick-Buraglio-Resume.md

 #### Lead Network Engineer, University of Illinois, ICCN, UC2B, PeoriaNEXT - 2008 - 2013

 - Team lead and network architect for regional optical network connecting all University of Illinois campuses, NCSA, and administrative networks to each other and external resources.
-Responsibilities included
+Responsibilities included the following:
     - Backup optical engineer for the InterCampus Communication Network (ICCN)
     - Team lead, strategist and architect for campus research networking initiatives including Science DMZ architecture and deployment
-    - Primary engineer, architect, and representative for PeoriaNEXT, a layer2/3 internet exchange for Peoria, IL region
+    - Primary engineer, architect, and representative for PeoriaNEXT, a Layer 2/3 internet exchange for Peoria, IL region
-    - Team lead and primary network architect for UC2B, a BTOP funded fiber to the premises ISP and NATOA broadband project of the year awardee
+    - Team lead and primary network architect for UC2B, a BTOP funded fiber to the premises ISP and NATOA Broadband Project of the Year award winner
     - Provide direction, technical expertise and mentorship to junior network engineers
     - Guest lecturer for computer science department in IT networking and security courses